CleverCloud/doc.clever-cloud.com/administrate/cache.md

 {{< /alert >}}

 To know how to write your `varnish.vcl` file, please have a look at the [Varnish 6 book](https://info.varnish-software.com/resources/varnish-6-by-example-book).

+## Listen on the right port

+Once varnish is enabled, your application should no longer listen on port **8080**, but on port **8081**.
+Because it's Varnish that will listen on port **8080**, and it will have in its configuration your application as backend.

 ## Varnish 6 migration